oktadev/okta-blog/_source/_posts/2024-07-26-jhipster-terraform-gke.md

 project_id = "<google-project-id>"
 ```

 > **NOTE**: In general, a Shared VPC network is a commonly used architecture that suits most organizations with a centralized management team.
-Among other pre-requisites, the Shared VPC must be created within an organization, which requires a company website and email address.
-For simplicity, in this post the selected network topology is a Standalone VPC.
+Among other prerequisites, the Shared VPC must be created within an organization, which requires a company website and email address.
+For simplicity, in this post, the selected network topology is a Standalone VPC.
 Check out Google [best practices for networking](https://cloud.google.com/kubernetes-engine/docs/best-practices/networking)

 ## Set up OIDC Authentication using Auth0